-Perhaps the greatest glory of Western civilization has been how seriously it has sustained a creative dialogue around these issues, albeit over different timescales:
+A great glory of Western civilization has been how seriously it has sustained a dialogue around these issues, albeit over different timescales:

 It’s greatest shame is perhaps that it has never truly reconciled them.
 This is also our opportunity!

 I propose a new cross-cutting discipline called oikotics focused on “the flourishing of households,” especially families.
-The goal is to design governance, markets, and churches that support families in ways that enable children to flourish.As opposed to treating families as an obstacle, the way Plato and his descendants did (and do); as understandable and necessary as that may have been, at the time.
+The goal is to design governance, markets, and churches that support families in ways that enable children to flourish; as opposed to treating families as an obstacle, the way Plato and his descendants did (and do).

 You cannot serve both God and money.Matthew 6:24